dgaydukov/cert-spring5/files/spring5.md

 If you have list of implementation and bean that return also list of implementations, when injected spring will collect list of impl, not your bean.
 To use your bean, you have to add `Qualifier`

-When you use `@Autowired` and have 2 or more beans(and not Primary/Qualifier) it will try to autowire it by variable name
+When you use `@Autowired` and have 2 or more beans(and not Primary/Qualifier) it will try to autowire it by variable name.
 ```java
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;